shila-py/semic/README.md

 ## Documentation

-Documentation for this package will be hosted soon.
+Documentation for this package will be hosted on ReadTheDocs soon.

 ## Author